TizianaPasciuto/CTP_Ontology/Competency_Questions.md

 Quali valori culturali, etici e sociali vuole trasmettere il percorso tematico X?

 ## CQ16
-Which sorting is used to arrange the cultural objects in the thematic path X?
+Which cultural resources are in the thematic path X and in which order?
-In che ordine sono disposti gli oggetti culturali nel percorso tematico X?
+Quali risorse culturali sono presenti nel percorso tematico X e in quale ordine?

 ## CQ17
 The thematic path X is realized in one or more events (i.e. virtual or physical exhibition)?
 Which one/s?
 Il percorso tematico X è legato a uno o più eventi (per esempio mostra virtuale, mostra fisica)?
 Quale/i?

 ## CQ18
-The thematic path X is composed by one or more sub-thematic paths (i.e. exhibitions' sub-paths)?
+Which thematic path is composed by one or more sub-thematic paths (i.e. exhibitions' sub-paths)?
-Il percorso tematico X è composto da uno o più sotto percorsi tematici (per esempio sottofiloni tematici di una mostra)?
+Quale percorso tematico è composto da uno o più ercorsi tematici secondari (per esempio sottofiloni tematici di una mostra)?

 ## CQ19
 How is it possible to access the thematic path X?